Comparing ViacomCBS (VIAC) and Its Competitors

 |3.55%

 77.0% of ViacomCBS shares are owned by institutional investors.
 Comparatively, 53.0% of shares of all “Television broadcasting stations” companies are owned by institutional investors.
-0.6% of ViacomCBS shares are owned by company insiders.
-Comparatively, 9.0% of shares of all “Television broadcasting stations” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+0.6% of ViacomCBS shares are owned by insiders.
+Comparatively, 9.0% of shares of all “Television broadcasting stations” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for ViacomCBS and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for ViacomCBS and its competitors, as reported by MarketBeat.com.

 |Sell Ratings